 - Protecting Families Since 1988

-At Morgan & Morgan, our Orlando product liability attorneys are well-versed in the laws which protect consumers against the harm posed by defective products.
+At Morgan & Morgan, our product liability attorneys are well-versed in the laws that protect consumers against the harm posed by defective products.
 When a consumer sustains an injury due to a defective product, a number of parties can be held liable for releasing a product that they knew or should have known posed a risk to users.

-A design defect is a flaw in the original blueprint of a product which causes it to be unreasonably dangerous and creates a hazard for potential users.
-This type of defect will typically be found in all of the manufactured products.
-Three questions are asked to determine whether a design defect exists.
+A design defect is a flaw in the original blueprint of a product that causes it to be unreasonably dangerous and creates a hazard for potential users.
+This type of defect will typically be found in all of a company's manufactured products.

-If any of these questions are answered affirmatively, the injured party may have grounds for a design defect claim and should contact one of our Florida attorneys as soon as possible.
+If any of these questions are answered affirmatively, the injured party may have grounds for a design defect claim and should contact one of our attorneys as soon as possible.

 A products liability lawsuit can also be brought for a manufacturer’s failure to warn of potential risks.
 Any party in the chain of distribution can be liable if warnings or instructions could have prevented injury from foreseeable risks or if the warnings themselves, when followed properly, caused the injury.

 The American National Standards Institute (ANSI), the organization responsible for maintaining rules and regulations for safety symbols and product safety signs and labels, heavily amended their warning label guidelines in 2002.
 The revised standards endorse signs that are easier to read, offer a more detailed explanation, and illustrate the safety risks with pictures.

 - Inform the consumer of the severity of the risk involved with the particular product

 - Inform the consumer of the effects of the hazard

 - Inform the consumer how to avoid the hazard